Monday, August 15, 2016

 Listen to the song.
 The first one, as the beginning.
 Simple truth.
 Nothing could be farther from “metaphor” or “symbol.”
 Go in the Wilderness.
 Leaning on the Lord.

 If I had known this song, the morning of August 14.
 1962, it might have staved off or at least diminished the occupying enemy that was the migraine that grew and grew, from 8:20 in the morning, when I boarded the train in Beloit, until 7:10 that evening when Fr.
-Bill Wrenn met me at the Minneapolis train station, so that he could drive me the 30 miles to St. Bonifacius, Minnesota.
+Bill Renn met me at the Minneapolis train station, so that he could drive me the 30 miles to St. Bonifacius, Minnesota.
 The land was reclaimed swamp – or wetlands, today? – and the building whose door we faced sprawled across the land like a true fortress, built of bright stones quarried from the region.
 It struck me as humorous, even with the migraine, that we arrived just about 9 pm, when the bells rang out “De Profoundis” – “Out of the depths I call to you, LORD; Lord, hear my cry!
 May your ears be attentive to my cry for mercy.”
 While I had to have explained to me the monastic significance of the tolling, and the prayer that was to be said during that period, it soon made much sense, that I should hear those bells that night.

 Over the next four years the signal for night prayer would be a constant for all of us; and the sentiments of Psalm 130 could very easily have summed up my most constant prayer for those same years.